Manoharam (2019 film): Soundtrack

 The film's music was composed by Sanjeev T and the lyrics were penned by Joe Paul.
-Background score was done by Samuel Aby.
+Background score was done by Samuel Aby along with a rap song in the climax scene featuring Rzee.

 Release

 Being a low budget, film had a limited release.
 It had its initial release in Kerala and few other centers outside the state on 27 September 2019.
 The movie is currently streaming on Amazon Prime OTT Platform.

 Reception

 Anjana George of The Times of India rated the film with 3.5 stars out of five.
 She praised the movie being Manoharam as its title while applauding Vineeth Sreenivasan for his portrayal.

 Navamy of The Hindu praised the film calling it "inherently good just like its hero".

+Sajin Shrijith critic of Cinema Express gave 4 stars out of 5 and stated that "Go for it if you want to see something simple and uplifting--something that doesn't bore you with preachiness."